dsoto/ENSP_338/syllabus/338-syllabus-template.md

 validity of your work as well as your ability to communicate your methods.
 This means that in addition to the mathematics, you should be providing brief explanations of your techniques and your thought process.
-Calculations without supporting arguments will not receive full credit.

-Homework will be graded on a coarse grading schedule of a 1, 2, or 3.
-A 3 is given for strong work that meets or exceeds the requirements, a 2 for adequate work, and a 1 for work that doesn't meet expectations.
-After grading, you may submit a self-evaluation that considers how your approach differs from the accepted approach.
-Self-evaluations that demonstrate an improvement in your understanding will raise your homework grade through partial credit.
+I will be experimenting with various homework assessment and feedback techniques throughout the semester.
+Please have faith that these experiments have improving your learning as the main goal.

-Here is the tentative homework schedule.
+The tentative homework schedule is listed here:

 {{ d['homework-schedule.md'] }}

 ## Classroom Work

+We will often perform individual and group work in class.
+These may take the form of writing exercises, group exercises, or quizzes.
-We will solve problems in class that I hand out.
-These are graded credit no credit.
-If you have an unexcused absence on that day, you will receive a no credit grade for that days work.
+If you have
+an unexcused absence on the day of work, you will not receive credit for that day's assignment.

 ## Office Hours

-My office hours are held Tuesday and Wednesday in my office in Rachel Carson Hall 12 from 2pm until 3pm.
-Signup is online and can be accessed through my website at http://danielrsoto.com
+Signup is online and can be accessed through my website at [danielrsoto.com](http://danielrsoto.com)

 ## University Policies